apache/yetus/asf-site-src/source/documentation/in-progress/shelldocs.md

 <!-- /MarkdownTOC -->

 # Purpose

 Some projects have complex shell functions that act as APIs. `shelldocs` provides an annotation system similar to JavaDoc.
-It allows a developer to autogenerate MultiMarkdown documentation files as input to other processing systems.
+It allows a developer to auto-generate MultiMarkdown documentation files as input to other processing systems.

 # Requirements